PneumaSolutions/rim-manual-mac-old/src/workingwithsessions.md

 1. Last but not least, paste as you normally would, remembering to use Control+V if you are controlling Windows.
 <!-- end -->
 That's it, the content will instantly begin transferring to the target computer!
 Note that the transfer time will depend entirely on the size of the content being sent as well as your network speed.
-## Remote Accessibility Module (Windows targets only for now)
+## Remote Accessibility Module
 Whether you're assisting a user who doesn't use a screen reader, or you're diagnosing an issue with a malfunctioning screen reader, RIM is fully prepared to come to your aid.
-The remote accessibility module is a self-contained accessibility module initiated on the target computer at the request of the controller.
+The remote accessibility module is a special configuration initiated on the target Mac at the request of the Windows or Mac controller.
 The advantage to this approach is that the end user does not hear speech on their computer while you're controlling it.
 Instead, the Remote Accessibility Module pipes the speech output through to the speech system on the controller side.
-This way, you can accessibly assist an end user without them having to install or even download a screen reader.
+This way, you can accessibly assist an end user without them having to enable a screen reader.
 ### Setup Procedure
 For first-time initialization of the accessibility module, here is what you will need to do:
 1. Bring up the RIM menu.
 1. Select the "Start Remote Accessibility" option.
+1. If you're using a Windows controller, you will be taken through the process of setting up the NVDA addon for remote accessibility.
 1. By now, the remote accessibility module will be fully initialized, and you will hear speech output as you control the remote computer.
 <!-- end -->
 From this point forward, if you are running a screen reader on the controling computer, the remote accessibility module will automatically start during remote sessions in which the remote computer does not have a screen reader running.